 “I am pleased with the partnership between our Benicia Youth Action Coalition and Solano Public Health’s Healthy Stores for a Healthy Community program,” Upson said.
 “Working with our local retailers to reduce the advertising and marketing of alcohol and tobacco products to our youth and offering healthier food choices is vital to promoting a healthy community.
 We hope other retailers will join in this effort to keep our children and community safer and healthier.”

 On May 20, the first 50 customers will receive a free bag of produce provided by the Food Bank of Contra Costa and Solano.
 Norma Lisenko, founder of Healthy Cooking with Kids in Benicia, will demonstrate ways to prepare healthy snacks and meals for families.
 Benicia Mayor Elizabeth Patterson and Benicia City Councilmembers are expected to be on hand.

 Landscaping makeover materials and labor will be donated by Kathleen Huffman of The Repurposed Okie and Art Durden of EZ Tree Service.
 Funding for the project comes from Proposition 99 (tobacco tax) and the Centers for Disease Control and Prevention.

 Healthy Stores for a Healthy Community is a statewide initiative being led by local Public Health agencies throughout California who are working with local merchants such as Bob’s to make healthy changes to their stores.

 Solano Public Health has joined with Healthy Stores for a Healthy Community to advance its goals of increasing access to healthy foods and beverages and creating tobacco free environments throughout the County.
 Solano Public Health staff and partners are working with other stores to schedule more makeovers throughout Solano County.
-For more information, visit http://www.vibesolano.com/be-informed/access-to-healthy-foods-beverages/healthy-food-in-our-community/.
+For more information, visit healthy food in our community.